Working with scientific literature - Impact, quality and finding

 Motivation

-Scientists also frequently evaluate the scientific writing of their colleagues, for example, when reviewing grant applications or conducting peer reviews of scientific publications.
+Scientists frequently evaluate the scientific writing of their colleagues, for example, when reviewing grant applications or conducting peer reviews of scientific publications.

 Impact and quality of scientific literature